Linear Algebra in ML

 return np.dot(X, W) + b

-Let’s examine how matrix operations power some fundamental machine learning techniques.
+Let me show you how matrix operations show up in some fundamental machine learning techniques.

 Principal Component Analysis